 In Connecticut, your criminal records can be erased or expunged under the circumstances described below.
-If your record is eliminated, it is as though the arrest, charge, or conviction never occurred, and you can legally say that you do not have a criminal record.
-(CGS § 54-142a.)
+If your record is eliminated, it's as though the arrest, charge, or conviction never occurred, and you can legally say that you don't have a criminal record.

-If your record qualifies for erasure, it should happen automatically.
-If it does not, you may petition the court where your case was handled and ask that your record be cleared.
+If any of these circumstances describe what happened in your case, the record should be erased automatically.
+But if for some reason it doesn't happen automatically, you can petition the court where your case was handled and ask that your record be cleared.

-If your records cannot be erased under the rules above, you may apply for what is called an "expungement pardon.”
+If your records can't be erased under the rules above, you might apply for what is called an "expungement pardon" or "absolute pardon."
 If you qualify, your entire criminal history will be erased.
-(CGS § 142a(d).)
-Expungement pardons are available for:
+Expungement pardons are potentially available for:

 An expungement pardon is available only if you're not on probation or parole, and you don't have any pending charges or other open criminal cases in any state or federal court.

 The Connecticut Board of Pardons and Paroles has the authority to grant expungement pardons for any crime, and it's entirely up to the Board whether to grant a pardon or not.
 Some of the factors the Board will consider are:

 In Connecticut, if you're ineligible for or denied expungement, you might qualify for a certificate of employability (COE), also known as a "provisional pardon."
 A COE isn't an expungement, but it's a document stating that you're employable despite your record.
 A COE makes it illegal to refuse to employ people just because of their criminal record.
 A COE also makes it possible to hold certain types of professional licenses, provided the person is otherwise qualified for the license.

 The Connecticut Board of Pardons and Paroles website is an excellent resource for information on expungement pardons.
 There, you'll find the forms and instructions for completing an Expungement Pardon Petition and Certificate of Employability.